Skip to content

 })

-But we recommend to use the same file for both Vite and Vitest instead of creating two separate files.
+However, we recommend using the same file for both Vite and Vitest, instead of creating two separate files.

 Workspaces Support